Electrically reconfigurable extended lasing state in an organic liquid-crystal microcavity: Abstract

 \section{Abstract}

-{Small-footprint, low-power arrays of coupled coherent emitters with the capability of near- and far-field engineering and coherence control are highly sought after to meet modern nanophotonics evolving needs.
-Between existing solutions based on vertical-cavity surface-emitting lasers, phase masks in bulk traditional cavity-based systems, and lattices of exciton-polariton condensates, only the strongly light-matter coupled systems were shown to be capable of controlled on-chip interaction between the individual coherent states while often operating at cryogenic temperatures.
+{Small-footprint, low-power, and reprogrammable arrays of coupled coherent emitters are highly sought in modern nanophotonics.
+Among existing solutions, only inorganic semiconductor microcavities operating in a strong light-matter coupling regime exhibit controlled on-chip interaction between individual coherent states, predominantly at cryogenic temperatures.
 Here we demonstrate electrically controlled in-plane interaction between optically reconfigurable spatially separated lasing states, operating at room temperature in the weak light-matter coupling regime.
-We show spatially extended coherent lasing state or "supermode" with wide-range micro-scale control of near-field, far-field and on-chip phase-locking tuning functionality.
-An extended lasing state appears due to near-field transverse coupling between distinct spatially pumped lasing states in the plane of an organic liquid crystal-filled microcavity.
-We realize electrical control over the interaction strength between lasing states and corresponding mutual coherence going beyond nearest neighbours through electrical tuning of the microcavity optical modes with external voltage, and a spin-selective directional coupling regime by using a photonic analogue of the Rashba-Dresselhaus spin-orbit interaction. }
+An organic liquid crystal-filled microcavity is introduced as a new material platform where a spatially extended coherent lasing state, or "supermode", appears due to the blueshift-induced near-field transverse coupling between distinct spatially pumped states.
+We demonstrate a wide-range microscale control of supermode near- and far-field with on-chip phase-locking tuning functionality.
+We realize electrical control over the interaction strength between lasing states and corresponding mutual coherence going beyond nearest neighbours, and a spin-selective directional coupling regime by using a photonic analogue of the Rashba-Dresselhaus spin-orbit interaction. }

 \keywords{liquid crystal microcavity, Rashba–Dresselhaus spin-orbit coupling, electrical tuning, phase-locking, dyad coupling, lasing, optical lattice}